 Procyanidin B-2 (Extracted from Apples)

 There are a number of studies that tout the benefits of Procyanidin B-2 (derived from Apples) for hair growth.
-DS Labs Revita Hair Growth Shampoo is probably the most famous product that contains Procyanidin B-2, and it has great reviews on Amazon.
+DS Labs Revita Hair Growth Shampoo is probably the most famous product that contains Procyanidin B-2.

 Yet again in mice.
 Apparently peppermint oil 3% results in better hair growth than Minoxidil 3% according to a 2014 study.